View Map

 Killeshandra Loop, Co Cavan

 With Cavan's bounty of beautiful lakes, it’s no surprise that there’s plenty of gorgeous lakeside walks in this part of Ireland’s Hidden Heartlands.
 Stay in the heart of Cavan town at the Farnham Arms Hotel before setting off on the Killeshandra Loop, a two-hour, 6km looped walk on a flat trail.
-Follow up your hike with a seasonal meal at The Oak Room Restaurant in town – and leave some room for the toffee apple panne cotta.
+Follow up your hike with a seasonal meal at The Oak Room Restaurant in town – and leave some room for the toffee apple panna cotta.
 Continue your break in Cavan by kayaking around Clough Oughter Castle on Lough Oughter.

 People kayaking through still waters with beautiful sunset views